FBruzzesi/atp_stats_webapp/README.md

 ## Get in touch 📫
-You can fine me on [Linkedin](https://www.linkedin.com/in/francesco-bruzzesi/).
+You can find me on [Linkedin](https://www.linkedin.com/in/francesco-bruzzesi/).